 The long term goal for the site is to restore the property to a diverse ecologically functioning state.
 Ecological restoration projects undertaken to date have included many acres of invasive plant species control, enhancement of vernal pool habitat, stream bank stabilization and replenishment, and improvement of habitat and access lost as a result of degradation by invasive species and by deer browsing.

-There is a trail system for use by all, especially community and schools who use it as an environmental teaching tool, and for passive recreation and nature study.
+There is a trail system (please call 973-538-3500 for a map) for use by all, especially community and schools who use it as an environmental teaching tool, and for passive recreation and nature study.

 We invite you (and your dog!) to visit the CMA on Tiger Lily Lane (directions) between dawn and dusk.
 If you would like to plan a group hike and guided tour, please contact Hazel England, GSWA’s Director of Outreach and Education and Land Steward, at email@example.com.